vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/XWB GET VARIABLE VALUE.md

  property | value
 --- | ---
- label | XWB GET VARIABLE VALUE tag | VARVAL routine | [XWBLIB](http://code.osehra.org/dox/Routine_XWBLIB_source.html)
+ label | {::nomarkdown}XWB GET VARIABLE VALUE{:/}
+ tag | {::nomarkdown}VARVAL{:/}
+ routine | [XWBLIB](http://code.osehra.org/dox/Routine_XWBLIB_source.html)
- return value type | SINGLE VALUE description | This RPC accepts the name of a variable which will be evaluated and itsvalue returned to the server.
-For example, this RPC may be called witha parameter like DUZ which will be returned as 123456.
+ return value type | {::nomarkdown}SINGLE VALUE{:/}
+ description | {::nomarkdown}This RPC accepts the name of a variable which will be evaluated and itsvalue returned to the server.
+For example, this RPC may be called witha parameter like DUZ which will be returned as 123456.{:/}

 ### Method description